 As part of its oversight of the Executive compensation program, the HR and Compensation Committee considers the implications of any risks associated with such program.
-The following components of the compensation to the Executives are considered to discourage such persons from taking unnecessary or excessive risks:
+Executives are discouraged from taking unnecessary or excessive risks by virtue of the fact that base salaries and personal benefits are sufficiently competitive and not subject to performance risk.